tomverbeure/jtag_uart_example/README.md

     A small C project that toggles 3 LEDs in sequence.
 When a button in pressed, the LEDs toggle at double the speed.

+    When the design is loaded into an FPGA, doing `nios2-terminal` will print a "Hello World!" message, and pressing 'r' will reverse the order in which LEDs are toggled.

     Do `make` to create a firmware image.